Finding Optimal Diverse Feature Sets with Alternative Feature Selection: Alternative Feature Selection

 If one phrases alternative feature selection as a multi-objective problem (cf.~Section~\ref{sec:afs:approach:problem}), there are no hard constraints anymore, and one could apply a standard multi-objective black-box search procedure.
 However, as explained in Section~\ref{sec:afs:approach:problem}, we decided to pursue a single-objective formulation with constraints.

 \paragraph{Adapting search}

 One can adapt an existing search heuristic to consider the constraints for alternatives.
 One idea is to prevent the search from producing feature sets that violate the constraints or at least make the latter less likely, e.g., with a penalty in the objective function.
-Another idea is to `repair' feature sets in the search that violate constraints, e.g., replacing them with the most similar feature sets satisfying the constraints.
-Such solver-assisted search approaches are common in search procedures for software feature models~\cite{guo2018preserve, henard2015combining, white2010automated}.
-One could also apply solver-based repair to sampled feature sets.
+Another idea is to `repair' feature sets in the search that violate constraints, e.g., replacing them with the most similar valid feature sets.
+Such solver-assisted search approaches are common in search methods for software feature models~\cite{guo2018preserve, henard2015combining, white2010automated}, and our following method for wrapper feature selection falls into this category as well.
+Finally, one could also apply solver-based repair to sampled feature sets.

 \paragraph{Greedy Wrapper}